 ‘And the Bishops?’
 Don Fernandino shook his head.’

 Don Fernandino tucked his top lip inside his lower lip, frowned but then continued.
 ‘In fact, the Bishops help the security here.
-They have established the whole of this valley as a hunting reserve and have declared that anyone who trespasses on it is automatically excommunicated.
+They have established the whole of this valley as private land.
+I am not sure that they actually own it and they never go into the valley themselves but it doesn’t matter.
+They have declared that anyone who trespasses on it is automatically excommunicated.
 It is more effective than any law a king may pass.
 No one, I repeat, no one enters the valley.
 But you know that.
 I discussed it with you just after you rescued me in Perpignan.
 Those who seek refuge here can move through the valley in perfect confidence.
 If they stay away from the road which runs up to St Feriole, there is absolutely no risk!

 Guillam smiled.
 ‘I am only doing what my training taught me to do.
 Question everything!’